Food ProductionΒ·IntermediateΒ·20 min readΒ·Updated 2026-03-19T04:13:18.075Z

 Soil Preparation: The Most Skipped Step

-Most beginners plant trees directly into unamended soil and wonder why they're struggling.
-Mycorrhizal networks, organic matter, and proper drainage are prerequisites to a thriving food forest.
+Most beginners plant trees into unamended soil and wonder why they struggle.
+Mycorrhizal networks, organic matter, and drainage are prerequisites.

 Mycorrhizal Inoculant